3SD-Studio/ReservationsSystemAPI/README.md

 GET `/rooms`

-Returns a list of rooms with detailed informations.
+Returns a list of rooms.

 ### Get a single room ###